 Prior to forming Bank of San Francisco, Ed held leadership positions at City National Bank, CivicBank of Commerce, and First Interstate Bank.

 A graduate of Leadership San Francisco, Ed is past chairman of the board of RAMS Inc., a nonprofit mental health agency with an emphasis on serving Asian and Pacific Islander Americans.
 He was previously on the board of Junior Achievement Northern California.
 Ed was a Benjamin Franklin Scholar and received a bachelor's degree in economics from the University of Pennsylvania and is a graduate of Pacific Coast Banking School at the University of Washington.

 Wendy has more than 35 years of international, commercial, and private banking experience.
 As the bank’s president, Wendy is responsible for the day-to-day operation of the bank, while promoting a culture that reflects the bank’s values, encourages strong performance, and rewards accomplishment.
 Wendy maintains strong relationships with the bank’s key clients, investors, and community leaders.

 Prior to joining Bank of San Francisco’s founding team in 2005, Wendy was senior vice president and chief credit officer at Golden Gate Bank.
 Wendy started her banking career at Manufacturers Hanover Trust Company in New York.
 She then made the move to the Bay Area, where she held positions of increasing responsibility at Crocker National Bank, Bank of California, and CivicBank of Commerce.

 Wendy graduated magna cum laude from Connecticut College and is a member of Phi Beta Kappa.
 She has an executive degree from the Graduate School of Credit and Financial Management and is a graduate of Leadership San Francisco.
 Wendy has been the recipient of the Emeryville Business and Professional Women’s Association annual Woman of the Year Award.
-She is a member of the Rotary Club of San Francisco and has served on the San Francisco Rotary Foundation Board.
-She also is a former board member of Women's Initiative for Self Employment.
+She is a member of International Women's Forum Nothern California and a former board member of Women's Initiative for Self Employment.
+Wendy is also a member of the Rotary Club of San Francisco and has served on the San Francisco Rotary Foundation Board.
 The San Francisco Business Times honored Wendy as one of the Bay Area’s Most Influential Women in 2013, and she is on its Forever Influential Honor Roll.